kajona/kajonacms/module_pages/docs/kajona_howto_complexpageelement_en.md

 This tutorial is based on Kajona V4.3.

 ##Create the filesystem
 The filesystem of the element is based on the same structure as the simple-elements' version.
-Since we'll call the element „rssfeed“, the name of the top-level folder (under /core) will be „element_rssfeed“.
+Since we'll call the element „rssfeed“, the name of the top-level folder (under /core) will be „module_rssfeed“.

 Start by creating the following structure of files and folders in your installations' /core folder:

 ```
-element_rssfeed
+module_rssfeed
     |- admin
     |    |- elements
-    |         |- class_element_rssfeed_admin.php
+    |         |- ElementRssfeedAdmin.php
     |
     |- installer
-    |    |- class_installer_element_rssfeed.php
+    |    |- InstallerElementRssfeed.php
     |
     |- portal
     |    |- elements
-    |         |- class_element_rssfeed_portal.php
+    |         |- ElementRssfeedPortal.php
     |
     |- templates
     |    |- default